Vasa (ship): Inquest

 The Council sent a letter to the king the day after the loss, telling him of the sinking, but it took over two weeks to reach him in Poland.
 "Imprudence and negligence" must have been the cause, he wrote angrily in his reply, demanding in no uncertain terms that the guilty parties be punished.
 Captain Söfring Hansson, who survived the disaster, was immediately taken for questioning.
 Under initial interrogation, he swore that the guns had been properly secured and that the crew was sober.

 A full inquest before a tribunal of members of the Privy Council and Admiralty took place at the Royal Palace on 5 September 1628.
 Each of the surviving officers was questioned as was the supervising shipwright and a number of expert witnesses.
 Also present at the inquest was the Admiral of the Realm, Carl Carlsson Gyllenhielm.
 The object of the inquest was as much or more to find a scapegoat as to find out why the ship had sunk.
 Whoever the committee might find guilty for the fiasco would face a severe penalty.

 Surviving crew members were questioned one by one about the handling of the ship at the time of the disaster.
-Was it rigged properly for the wind?
+Was she rigged properly for the wind?
 Was the crew sober?
 Was the ballast properly stowed?
 Were the guns properly secured?
 However, no one was prepared to take the blame.
 Crewmen and contractors formed two camps; each tried to blame the other, and everyone swore he had done his duty without fault and it was during the inquest that the details of the stability demonstration were revealed.